Collegiate Contest & Awards

 Internships & Scholarships

 The SCPA Foundation offers 8-week $3,200 summer internships that offer students an opportunity to gain practical experience at one of the state’s newspapers.
 The Foundation’s $1,000 Mundy Scholarship is awarded annually to a South Carolina journalism student.
 Applications are now available.
-The deadline to apply will be in March 6, 2020.
+The 2020 deadline to apply has passed.
+Information for 2021 will be available this fall.

 The FOI/Legal Hotline is a free service to collegiate members that provides members with prompt, free advice and answers to legal and FOI questions.
 Consultation is available in areas including: open records and meetings, access to courts, law enforcement procedures, shield law, invasion of privacy, copyright law, advertising regulations, ethics and libel/defamation.